azizyahyaoui/Js-Review/JsReviewCourse.md

 #### 5. **Arrow Functions**

 Arrow functions have a lexical `this` binding, meaning they do not have their own `this`.
 Instead, `this` inside an arrow function refers to the `this` value from the surrounding (lexical) scope.
+- Not recommended when a function needs its own `this` or is used as a method in an object.

 ```javascript
 let obj = {